Breach of Contracts/Contract Disputes

 - Engaging in competitive activities in violation of licensing agreements

 - Failure of Licensor to deliver functional product

-Our business law attorneys have successfully helped business owners obtain relief when their legal rights - whether sales guarantees or the protection of their brand - are on the line.
+Our breach of contract attorneys have successfully helped business owners obtain relief when their legal rights – whether sales guarantees or the protection of their brand – are on the line.

 As part of our comprehensive, consultative approach, our attorneys will determine every legal claim – including possible claims for tortious interference in contracts or interference in respect to oral or informal agreements such as tortious interference of business.